iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > This app did not help me.<br> :date: __2020-06-19 19:14:29__

 > It really does do absolutely nothing.
 Not even sure why i have it<br> :date: __2020-04-28 15:16:55__

-> Alerts are way too excessive..
-It's a little windy in my area and I get notifications what feel like every 5 minutes.
-Had to delete the app because it was so annoying.<br> :date: __2020-04-10 21:47:54__